victornnamdii/s3_terraform/README.md

 ## Solution

 My deployment was divided into 6 sub modules relating to each major AWS service.
 This was to achieve a clear, maintainable and reliable structure.
 All 6 modules were then connected to the root module in the `main` directory that passes the necessary variables and gets the required outputs.
-The 6 sub modules are explained below:
+The 6 sub modules and the root module are explained below:

 ### s3_bucket

 This module is responsible for creating the required S3 bucket and uploading the files contained in the `html` directory which carry the files for the static website.
 It uploads the files using the `upload_object` resource.
 It then configures the bucket to use `index.html` and `error.html` as the index and error documents respectively usimg the `ws_s3_bucket_website_configuration` resource.
 The `aws_s3_bucket_policy` defines and and attaches the policy to the S3 bucket using it's ID and the policy is defined in the `policy` component to allow access for files to be retrieved from the bucket.
-Then bucket's arn and endpoint are then outputted for use in the cloudfront and IAM modules.
+Then bucket's ARN and endpoint are then outputted for use in the cloudfront and IAM modules.

 ### cloudfront